acceleratedscience/openad_service_utils/docs/async-mode.md

 ## 4. Retrieve the Results

 To retrieve the results of an asynchronous job, send a request with the `service_type` set to `get_result` and the `url` field set to the job ID.
+The server will respond with the status of the job.

+### JSON-Based Results

+If the predictor returns a JSON-serializable result, the response will be the result itself once the job is complete.

 **Example:**
 ```json
 {
   "service_type": "get_result",